krobbi/clac/README.md

 until manually exiting with `Ctrl+D` (Linux, macOS, etc.) or `Ctrl+Z` (Windows.)

-Currently, Clac prints the input code as a stream of tokens.
+Currently, Clac prints the input code as an abstract syntax tree.

 <!--
 # Language